Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

 Compilation Strategy
 ====================

-With C++ modules, compiling a set of C++ sources is no longer embarrassingly parallel.
-That is, any given source may require the compilation of another source file first in order to provide a "BMI" (or "CMI") that C++ compilers use to satisfy ``import`` statements in other sources.
+With C++ modules, compiling a set of C++ sources is no longer :term:`embarrassingly parallel`.
+That is, any given source may require the compilation of another source file first in order to provide a ":abbr:`BMI (built module interface)`" (or
+":abbr:`CMI (compiled module interface)`") that C++ compilers use to satisfy ``import`` statements in other sources.
 With included headers, sources could share their declarations so that any consumers could compile independently.
-With modules, declarations are now generated into these BMI files by the compiler during compilation based on the contents of the source file and its ``export`` statements.
-That means that, in order to get a correct build without regenerating the build graph via a configure and generate phase for every source change, the ordering needs to be extracted from the source during the build phase.
+With modules, the compiler now generates :term:`BMI` files during compilation based on the contents of the source file and its ``export`` statements.
+This means that, to ensure a correct build without having to regenerate the build graph (by running configure and generate steps) for every source change, the correct ordering must be determined from the source files during the build phase.

 :term:`Build systems <build system>` must be able to order these compilations within the build graph.
 There are multiple strategies that are suitable for